-Our treatment center has been developed and is overseen by a compassionate team of experts across many behavioral health disciplines, including psychiatrists, internal medicine physicians, psychologists, therapists, mental health counselors, dietitians and other patient support staff.
-Our experts deliver evidence-based care to meet each patient and family’s unique recovery needs.
+Eating Recovery Center, Chicago’s eating disorder treatment facility Eating Recovery Center, Chicago’s eating disorder treatment facility has been developed and is overseen by a compassionate team of experts across many behavioral health disciplines, including psychiatrists, internal medicine physicians, psychologists, therapists, mental health counselors, dietitians and other patient support staff.
+Eating Recovery Center, Chicago experts deliver evidence-based care to meet each patient and family’s unique disorder treatment and recovery needs.

 Susan McClanahan, PhD, CEDS

 Chief Clinical Development Officer and Founder of Insight Behavioral Health Centers

 Dr. Susan F. McClanahan is a licensed clinical psychologist and the President and Founder of Insight Behavioral Health Centers.
 Dr. McClanahan is a leading expert in the field with more than 20 years of experience working with clients struggling with depressive and anxiety disorders, anorexia and bulimia, and binge eating disorder.
 She also has expertise in the psychological aspects of pregnancy and infertility.